wkiri/DEMUD/README.md

    "Datatype Options:" section of the help message and select the appropriate option for your data.

+   **Please do not check your demud.config file back in to this repository.
+It is a local configuration file for your system.**

+   **Example 1: Images.**

+   To run DEMUD on a collection of images, specify the directory containing the images on the `imagedatafolder` line in `demud.config`.
+   Then run

+   `$ demud -I`

+   The results will appear in the `results/` directory under your current directory.
+You will also find a log file (`demud.log`) and a list of the selections (`selections.csv`).

+   **Example 2: UCI data sets (included test cases).**

    Several UCI data sets are already supported, and the `glass` and `ecoli` data sets are provided in the `data/` directory.
 You can try them out by specifying the appropriate pathname for the data